RISs and Sidelink Communications in Smart Cities: The Key to Seamless Localization and Sensing: las Architectures and Protocols

 For the scenarios considered in this article, we propose two different architectures: one based on AP coordination and the other on self-coordination.
-The former architecture works for UEs (and other \ac{las}-related devices) inside a coverage area or in partial-covered areas (where sidelink is available), requiring a specific \ac{ap} to serve as a \ac{las} coordinator, e.g., interact with the location management function (LMF) via the NR positioning protocol A (NRPPa)~\cite{tr38455}.
-The self-coordinated architecture relies explicitly on sidelink communications, being particularly suitable for UEs in the out-of-coverage of \acp{ap}, or for UEs connected to \acp{ap} that cannot meet the latency and spatial resolution requirements (e.g., legacy 3G/4G \acp{ap}).
-In both architectures, \ac{las} signals can be generated by a beacon, an assistant UE, or a target UE, depending on the network topologies and the specific application scenario.
+The former architecture works for UEs (and other \ac{las}-related devices) inside a coverage area or in partially-covered areas (where sidelink is available), requiring a specific \ac{ap} to serve as a \ac{las} coordinator. {The \ac{las} tasks are performed by the interaction between the coordinator and the \ac{lmf} (e.g., via the NR positioning protocol A (NRPPa)~\cite{tr38455}), which controls and coordinates all involved devices via the \ac{amf}, as shown in Fig.~\ref{fig-2-architecture}.} The self-coordinated architecture relies explicitly on sidelink communications, being particularly suitable for UEs in the out-of-coverage of \acp{ap}, or for UEs connected to \acp{ap} that cannot meet the latency and spatial resolution requirements (e.g., legacy 3G/4G \acp{ap}). {In this case, the \ac{las} are performed at the selected task coordinator (e.g., a UE).} In both architectures, \ac{las} signals can be generated by a beacon, an assistant UE, or a target UE, depending on the network topologies and the specific application scenario. {Although L\&S tasks require dedicated algorithms, they can be performed using the following architectures and protocols.}